Eleanor Cole, Ph.D., demonstrates the treatment on trial participant Deirdre Lehman in May 2019 at the Stanford Brain Stimulation Lab. (Steve Fisch)

 After 40 years of fighting debilitating depression, Emma was on the brink.

 “I was suicidal,” said Emma, a 59-year-old Bay Area resident.
-KQED is not using her full name because of the stigma of mental illness.
+KQED is not using her full name because of the stigma that can surround mental illness.
 “I was going to die.”

 Over the years, Emma sat through hours of talk therapy and tried countless anti-depression medications "to have a semblance of normalcy."
 And yet she was consumed by relentless fatigue, insomnia and chronic nausea.

 Three years ago, Emma’s psychiatrist urged her to enroll in a study at Stanford University School of Medicine designed for people who had run out of options.
 When she arrived, scientists took an MRI scan to determine the best possible location to deliver electrical pulses to her brain.
 Then for 10 hours a day for five consecutive days, Emma sat in a chair while a magnetic field stimulated her brain.

 At the end of the first day, an unfamiliar calm settled over Emma.
 Even when her partner picked her up to drive home, she stayed relaxed.
 “I’m usually hysterical,” she said.
 “All the time I'm grabbing things.
 I'm yelling, you know, ‘Did you see those lights?’
 And while I rode home that first night I just looked out the window and I enjoyed the ride.”

 The remedy was a new type of repetitive transcranial magnetic stimulation (rTMS) called "Stanford neuromodulation therapy."
 By adding imaging technology to the treatment and upping the dose of rTMS, scientists have developed an approach that’s more effective and works more than eight times faster than the current approved treatment.